 The Client shall pay the Fees to the Service Provider in accordance with the provisions of the Agreement.
 The Service Provider shall invoice the Client for Fees due in accordance with the provisions of the Agreement.
-All payments required to be made pursuant to the Agreement by either Party shall be made within 15 Business Days of receipt by that Party of the relevant invoice.
+All payments required to be made pursuant to the Agreement by either Party shall be made upon receipt by that Party of the relevant invoice.
 All payments required to be made pursuant to the Agreement by either Party shall be made in pounds sterling in cleared funds to such bank in the United Kingdom as the receiving Party may from time to time nominate, without any set-off, withholding or deduction except such amount (if any) of tax as that Party is required to deduct or withhold by law.
 Where any payment pursuant to the Agreement is required to be made on a day that is not a Business Day, it may be made on the next following Business Day.
 Any sums which remain unpaid following the expiry of the period set out in in the Agreement shall incur interest on a daily basis at 8% above the base rate of The Bank of England from time to time until payment is made in full of any such outstanding sums.

 4. Liability, Indemnity and Insurance